tclv/SBD-Lab2/doc/manual.md

 >
 > A DataFrame is a Dataset organized into named columns.
 It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.

 This is a common pattern, where we use RDDs to go from unstructured data, and filter it and organize it so that we end up with (semi-)structured data.
-This data can than be more effectively analyzed using the Spark SQL tools, among which Dataframes.
+This data can than be more effectively analyzed using the Spark SQL tools, among which DataFrames.

 To use DataFrames we need to specify a schema.
 In our case the schema will be the following.